-The book is beautifully illustrated with a series of black and white linocuts by the American artist Kathleen Neeley, one of which features in colour on the cover.
+The book is illustrated with a series of black and white linocuts by the American artist Kathleen Neeley.

 'A swirl of animals and monsters and miraculous things, an amazing sea voyage in the way of Coleridge’s Rime and Melville’s Moby-Dick, A.B.
 Jackson’s imaging of Brendan’s founding myth is a modern fable of the patron saint of whales.
 Jackson’s exquisitely subtle, uproarious, comical and transcendent work is extraordinarily concise and beautiful.
 Its words relish and reinvent The Voyage of St Brendan as a Dark Age rollercoaster ride.' – Philip Hoare

 'A.B.
 Jackson’s The Voyage of St Brendan is a feat of seriocomic storytelling.
 Informed by personal experience at sea in the far north, he uses Old Irish poetic forms while reflecting obliquely on polar exploration.
 Jackson’s Brendan is not cast in the lone explorer mould: when his brothers doubt, they share uncertainty, as a “composite fog-animal”.
 This book breaks happily with contemporary confessional trends, and invites us into its weird and gentle fictions.
 As the sailing saint himself calls out to Judas, “human flesh / deserves a break, some festive tenderness".' – Vahni Capildeo